-If you’re reading this, chances are you have one or more of these four problems;
+If you’re reading this, chances are your router keeps restarting and you have one or more of these four problems;

 1. The internet randomly stops working

 3. Your router is incredibly slow